scherersoftware/cake-cktools/README.md

 ```

 **`ApiComponent.php`:**
 This class provides the **`response()`** action which you can use to create and send custom JSON responses.
-It requires the folloling parameters:
+It requires the following parameters:

 - `$returnCode = ApiReturnCode::SUCCESS`: Return code
 - `$array $data`: Data for the `'data'` key of the response